-God gave us the ability to think and process life in a very beautiful but complex way, and He didn’t leave us alone for it.
-He thinks and processes life with us and teaches us how to do it with each other.
-By continuing to encourage each other, share our stories and perspectives, we’re challenged to start thinking about our lives and which precautions to take.
-Whether it’s regarding health or our faith; or both.
+God gave us the ability to think and process life in a beautiful but sophisticated way, and He didn’t leave us alone for it.
+He thinks and handles life with us and teaches us how to do it with each other.
+By continuing to encourage each other, share our experiences and perspectives, we’re challenged to think about our lives and which precautions to take.
+Whether it’s regarding health and/or our faith.
 It’s important to point out the truth IN hope no matter what situation we’re in and to train ourselves to be fearless and hopeful.